 The African Plains exhibit at the San Diego Zoo Safari Park replicates the expansive grasslands of Africa, home to iconic species such as elephants, giraffes, rhinoceroses, and antelopes.

 Visitors can witness herds of majestic animals roaming freely across vast savannahs.
-The exhibit offers the unique opportunity to observe the complex social interactions and behaviours of African wildlife in a natural setting.
+The exhibit offers the unique opportunity to observe African wildlife’s complex social interactions and behaviours in a natural setting.

 Tiger Trail